codesbyshamil/Comscart/README.md

 # Comscart 🛒

-ComsCart is a Flutter E-commerce application that allows users to browse, shop, and manage their purchases conveniently.
+Comscart is a Flutter E-commerce application that allows users to browse, shop, and manage their purchases conveniently.
 The app provides a seamless shopping experience with a variety of features and functionalities.

 ## Features 🌟